 Often when looking for ancestors, you will come across a place name that you don’t recognise and when you try to look it up, it doesn’t exist anymore.
+There are ways you can validate old place names.
 Usually you’ll find these in places that have changed governments or allegiances to differ countries throughout the last couple of hundred years.
 It’s good practice to record the place as it was at the time that the particular record was written.
 Some steps you can take to get the correct, or most accepted, spellings and locations are:

 1 – First you’ll need to know the rough area the place will be in, usually you’ll have at least a county or failing that a country or region.
 Once you have narrowed it down or know exactly where it actually is on a map then you can start to check various sources to verify its name.